novomancy/dig540/README.md

     sanction under the student conduct code is dismissal from the University.

-2)  **Students with disabilities statement:** If you have a disability for which you may be requesting an accommodation, please contact Disabilities Services, 121 East Annex, 581-2319, as early as possible in the term.
+2)  **Students with disabilities statement:** If you have a disability for which you may be requesting an accommodation, please contact Student Accessibility Services, 121 East Annex, 581.2319, as early as possible in the term.
+Students who have already been approved for accommodations by SAS and have a current accommodation letter should meet with me (the instructor of the course) privately as soon as possible.

 3)  **Course Schedule Disclaimer (Disruption Clause):** In the event of an extended disruption of normal classroom activities, the format